 - Username and Password: If you use SSO to access Jira, you need to configure a Jira username/password authenticated user for this.
 Atlassian Cloud users can optionally create an API token.
 The Jira API does not support SSO authenticated users.

 - In the Select Jira project tab, choose the project where issues will be created and synced with Aha! records.
 The project selection determines the mapping options that will appear on the next page.
 You will also be presented with the option to select a board within that project.
 This is used for sprint creation if you chose to map to the Jira sprint field.
 Click Save and continue once done.

-- In the Mappings tab, map the Aha! fields to the fields in your Jira project.
+- In the Mappings tab, you can configure how records are mapped in Aha! to records in your Jira project.
+The default mappings are based on what is most widely used by our customers.
 You can remove the default mappings and add your own based on what makes sense for your team and how you work.